btyprasanna/Additive-Manufacturing-Using-6-axis-FANUC-Robotic-Manipulator/README.md

 - Start the 3D printing process by executing the robot program.
 - Monitor the printing progress and make any necessary adjustments to ensure successful printing.

 ***Note:*** This repository is intended for educational and research purposes.
-Follow safety guidelines and precautions while working with the additive manufacturing system.
+Follow safety guidelines and precautions while working with the autonomous system.